rstudio/cheatsheets/README.md

 ## Tips for making a new cheat sheet

-Keep these tips in mind when creating a new cheet sheat:
+Keep these tips in mind when creating a new cheat sheet:

 1. RStudio cheat sheets are hosted at https://github.com/rstudio/cheatsheets.
 You can submit new cheat sheets to the repository with a pull request.